The incredible rise of the electric hydrofoils!

-Here are 12 amazing zero emission personal watercraft that fly over the water, a technology that didn’t even exist 4 years ago!
+Here are 12 amazing zero-emission electric hydrofoil personal watercraft that fly over the water, a technology that didn’t even exist 4 years ago!

 No wonder it is catching on.
 Nearly every description of the experience, from the inventors and developers who first came up with these machines to first time e-foilers, is that it feels like flying on water.
 Some of the manufacturers even say, when referring to the battery life: “flying time of one hour”.

 A quick history and explanation.
 A hydrofoil is literally a wing that attaches underneath a boat or any kind of vessel.
 It acts the same way as the wing of an airplane – as the boat (or in our case, board) moves through the water, it increases water pressure on the underside of the foil, decreases it on the upper side and when the board reaches a certain speed the foil lifts the board out of the water.

 Wikipedia says “The first evidence of a hydrofoil on a vessel appears on a British patent granted in 1869 to Emmanuel Denis Farcot, a Parisian.”
 Over the years they have been used on military vessels and passenger ferries, and in 2009 Alain Thébault, inventor of the electric foiling water taxi SeaBubbles, and foiling FlyBus ferry, put hydrofoils on an 18m sailing trimaran – the Hydroptere – and proceeded to break the world’s speed records.

 As for boards rather than boats, surfer celeb Laird Hamilton put a foil on a surfboard in Maui around 2009 and started flying over water either on the waves as in this video or by having it towed by jetskis or kites.

 In 2016 the electric hydrofoil concept sprang to life